MarcKaufmann/R-Coding/README.md

 #### 5. Email

 I encourage Slack for technical issues, so that others can benefit as well.
-For non-technical questions or concerns that are unlikely to be of interest to other students, or if you have a question that is somewhat private, you are welcome to send us a private Slack message or email us (kaufmannm@ceu.edu or Bardits_Anna@phd.ceu.edu).
+For non-technical questions or concerns that are unlikely to be of interest to other students, or if you have a question that is somewhat private, you are welcome to send us a private Slack message or email me (kaufmannm@ceu.edu).